Nadii7/updated_dyte_uikit/README.md

 - #### iOS

     1. Set minimum deployment target for your Flutter app to 13.0 or higher in your Podfile.

     ```Swift
     platform :ios, '13.0'
     ```

     2. Add the following keys to your `Info.plist file to get Camera & Microphone permission.

-    ```
+    ```Swift
     /* Attach the permission to use camera & microphone. */

     <key>NSCameraUsageDescription</key>